SirVer/ultisnips/.github/issue_template.md

-Please read this text and delete everything up to and including the line of slashes before filing your issue.
+Please read this text and delete everything up to the line of dashes before filing your issue.
 Please

-- fill out the table below the line of slashes and keep it at the end of your issue text.
+- fill out the table below the line of dashes and keep it at the end of your issue text.
 The provided answers below are examples, only keep one of them or replace them entirely with something else.
 But please provide an answer for every line.